psusecurity/psusecurity.github.io/README.md

 ## Registration

-To get started, register by sending email to <s2istnsa@gmail.com>.
-You could use one edu email account or student id as credential.
-Then, visit [the preparation part](#preparation) to receive your instructions for preparing virtual machine in the challenge.
+To get started, register by sending an email to <s2istnsa@gmail.com>.
+You could use one .edu email account or student id as credential.
+Then, visit [the Preparation section](#preparation) to receive instructions on how to prepare your virtual machine for the challenge.

-For information on core dump and for some tips on how to get started, check out [References](#references) section.
+For information on core dump and for some tips on how to get started, check out the [References](#references) section.

 Good luck!